syncfusion-content/maui-docs/MAUI/DataGrid/Column-sizing.md

 ## Customize auto width calculation for a column

-For cases, where a column might require more width than the applied auto width or if you want to apply your own custom logic to calculate the auto width of a column, return a desired width in the [OnComputeCellWidth()](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumnSizer.html#Syncfusion_Maui_DataGrid_DataGridColumnSizer_OnComputeCellWidth_Syncfusion_Maui_DataGrid_DataGridColumn_System_String_) override of the custom written column-sizer class derived from `DataGridColumnSizer` and assign it to the `SfDataGrid.ColumnSizer` property.
+For cases where a column might require more width than the applied auto width or if you want to use your custom logic to calculate the auto width of a column, return a desired width in the [OnComputeCellWidth()](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumnSizer.html#Syncfusion_Maui_DataGrid_DataGridColumnSizer_OnComputeCellWidth_Syncfusion_Maui_DataGrid_DataGridColumn_System_String_) override of the custom-written column-sizer class derived from `DataGridColumnSizer` and assign it to the `SfDataGrid.ColumnSizer` property.
-If in case you want to modify the auto calculations of a column's header cell alone, return a desired width in the [OnComputeHeaderCellWidth()](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumnSizer.html#Syncfusion_Maui_DataGrid_DataGridColumnSizer_OnComputeHeaderCellWidth_System_String_Syncfusion_Maui_DataGrid_DataGridColumn_) override of your custom column-sizer class.
+In case you want to modify the auto calculations of a column's header cell alone, return the desired width in the [OnComputeHeaderCellWidth()](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumnSizer.html#Syncfusion_Maui_DataGrid_DataGridColumnSizer_OnComputeHeaderCellWidth_System_String_Syncfusion_Maui_DataGrid_DataGridColumn_) override of your custom column-sizer class.

 {% tabs %}
 {% highlight c# %}